gotoco/pgina_plugin/README.md

 pgina_plugin
 ============

-first plugin written with pGina Authentication and Authorization framework for C#
+Example plugin written with pGina Authentication and Authorization framework for C#.
+Plugin is waiting for incomming data from serial port (COM), and unlock station when recive magic string or when user normally log in.